-Number of units: 2 NESA Developed: Yes ATAR: Yes Major Work: No HSC Exam: Yes Length of HSC Written Exam: 3 hrs What will I be doing in the course?
+Subject: Earth and Environmental Science Number of units: 2 NESA Developed: Yes ATAR: Yes Major Work: No HSC Exam: Yes Length of HSC Written Exam: 3 hrs What will I be do oing in the course?
 Overview : Earth and Environmental Science explores the Earth's renewable and non-renewable resources and also environmental issues.
 An understanding of the Earth's resources and the ability to live sustainably on the planet is a central purpose of the study of Earth and Environmental Science.
-In the Preliminary Course, you will study the following modules: In the HSC Course, you will study the following modules: • Earth's resources Earth's processes Plate tectonics Hazards Energy transformationsHuman Impacts Climate scienceResource management ect assessed in school?
-In the Preliminary Course, your assessments will typically include: In the HSC Course, your assessments will typically include: A Practical / Experimental Task in class A Practical / Experimental Task in class A Research / Written Task in class A Research / Written Task in class Final Preliminary Examination A written test in class Trial HSC Examination What does the HSC Exc am look like for this subject?
-Section I - 20 Multiple Choice Section II - 20 to 25 questions where at least st two items will be worth 7-9 marks challenging about this subject?
-Significant range of content to be learned you enjoy experiments and practical investigations you like to understand the human impact on the environment and climate, and solutions for sustainability. you enjoy understanding Earth processes
+In the Year 11 Preliminary Course, you will study the following modules: In the Year 12 HSC Course, you will study the following modules: Earth's resources Plate tectonics Energy transformations Human Impacts Earth's processesHazardsClimate scienceResource management How is this subject How is this subject assessed in school?
+In the Preliminary Course, your assessments will typically include: In the HSC Course, your assessments will typically include: A Practical / Experimental Task in class A Research / Written Task in class Final Preliminary Examination A Practical / Experimental Task in class A Research / Written Task in class A written test in class Trial HSC Examination What does the HSC Exam look like for this subject?
+Section I - 20 Multiple Choice Section II - 10 to 15 questions where at least two items will be worth 7-9 marks What have past students found challenging about this subject?
+You might love this subject if Significant range of content to be learned You enjoy experiments and practical investigations You like to understand the human impact on the environment and climate, and solutions for sustainability.
+You enjoy understanding Earth processes such as produce earthquakes and volcanoes